jdcneto/KD-ICBHI-17/README.md

 # How to run
 We disponibilize two notebooks:
-1. In the Creating_Database.ipynb is show how preprossing the dataset
+1. In the Creating_Database.ipynb is show how preprocessing the dataset
 2. The train.ipynb is a example of how to run the knoledge distillation.
 3. Feel free to make changes and improvements.